 Smith Residence by Mackay-Lyons Sweetapple

-This is a proto-urban project, forming a village, together with other houses designed by the architect, on the site of a historic fishing village.
-While the traditional forms of these houses echo the local vernacular, they are made absolutely modern through their cladding, fenestration and minimalist detailing.
-Smith Residence is a mature expression of an architectural language, developed over forty years.
+This project is a groundbreaking proto-urban endeavor, forming a harmonious village along with other houses conceptualized by the same architect.
+Set on the site of a storied fishing village, these homes nod to traditional forms while embracing the future through their modern cladding, fenestration, and minimalist detailing.
+The Smith Residence shines as a mature representation of an architectural language meticulously crafted over four decades.

-By thoughtfully considering local material culture and micro-climates, Smith Residence is designed to stand resilient yet lightly upon the landscape.
-It is monumental yet modest in its approach, resting on 15,000-year-old granite, and wrapped in a protective steel embrace against an unknown climatic future.
+Thoughtfully embracing local material culture and micro-climates, the Smith Residence is designed to rest lightly yet resiliently on the landscape.
+Monumental yet humble in its approach, the residence stands on 15,000-year-old granite (equivalent to about 49,213 feet) and is wrapped in a protective steel embrace, ready to face an unpredictable climatic future.